Bowel (Colorectal) Cancer

 Eating and bowel habit after bowel cancer surgery

-After bowel surgery many people experience difficulties getting their eating and bowel habit back to normal.
-These difficulties may be relatively short lived or they may continue indefinitely.
+After bowel surgery, people can experience difficulties getting their eating and bowel habit back to normal.
+These difficulties may be relatively short-lived or they may continue indefinitely.
 Foods that could be eaten before surgery may now cause severe diarrhoea or constipation.
-Some people also find that they have less control over their bowels or have to use the toilet repeatedly over a period of hours before their bowel has emptied completely.
+Some people also find that they have less control over their bowels or must use the toilet repeatedly over a period of hours before their bowel has emptied completely.

 Some people found that their eating and bowel habit returned to normal very quickly after surgery.
 If they noticed a difference in their bowel habit it was easily managed.
 There was also no food that consistently upset their digestion as an after effect of their surgery.
 One woman who was determined to restore her eating and bowel habit explains how she set about it.